Spotlight On: 6 Photographers Share What Black Lives Matter Means to Them

 It’s crazy that we’re still having this conversation, that there are people who still don’t understand.
 How can you look at the inequality of this world and think,”yep, this is appropriate - this is how it’s supposed to be.”

 This is why storytelling is so important and why who tells the story matters.
-For the longest time the same people that wrote the history books, brought about industrial revelolution, an ‘upgraded society’, are the same people who’s channels were tuned into.
-The victors telling the stories the way they want to, but the stories are real, they are lived, and they teach.
+For the longest time, the people that wrote the history books, brought about the industrial revolution, and who ‘upgraded society’ are the same people whose channels were tuned into.
+But inclusion, diversity, and representation are not just words or boxes that need to be ticked.

 My work is about awakening, about seeing myself, seeing my community, and seeing the God in my community.
 I want to replace the stories of lack, hate, weakness with ones of love, resilience, complexity, wonder, whimsicality, healing, wholeness, abundance…the stories I could’ve seen more of growing up.
 It’s my way of saying, ‘I see it, I see the magic in us - and not this doesn’t take away from anyone else.’
 It’s acknowledging out loud that we’re allowed to love being black, we’re allowed to dream, and we’re supposed to feel proud of skin…